MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are well worth visiting&thinsp;&mdash;&thinsp;maybe even better than a guaranteed fight, considering how useful extra crew are to this ship.
 You have a clone bay, plus blue options from the Engi (good) and teleporter (good for this ship).

-### Balance Mod

-Both bombs charge faster, so advanced tactics like perma-locking weapons are more often viable.
-The Lockdown Bomb chains with untrained crew manning weapons, and the Stun Bomb chains even without manning weapons

-The Stun Bomb can disable defence drones, letting you sneak hacking past them.
-But for the Flagship phase 2, it’s faster to board their drones system (the crew should already be dead).

-Stun Bomb sells for 17, Lockdown Bomb for 12.
-Selling both Lockdown Bomb and Mantis Pheromones gets you 37 scrap, so it could take either one or two beacons’ scrap reward before you can afford shields-4.

 ## Slug A

 Rush shields, then look for a weapon.
 Rushing shields gives more opportunities for safe crew kills.

 Start fights with Dual Lasers and Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
 Use the bomb against threatening weapons.
-The Breach Bomb can be an effective crew-killing weapon too (target O2); remember that breaches attract a second crew once repaired, giving a chance to double the damage from a laser or bomb.
+The Breach Bomb can be an effective crew-killing weapon too; it does 30 crew damage.
+Breaches attract a second crew once repaired, giving a chance to double the damage from a laser or bomb.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).

 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
 Anti-bio Beam is good for crew-kills early on, but falls off later; don’t be afraid to sell it in exchange for something more straightforward.
 Breach Bomb remains useful the whole game, but you may find something more potent instead.